midtown-ai/www/docs/glossary/r.md

  {% youtube "https://www.youtube.com/watch?v=4jRBRDbJemM" %}

  More at :

   * articles
     * [https://blog.revolutionanalytics.com/2016/11/calculating-auc.html](https://blog.revolutionanalytics.com/2016/11/calculating-auc.html)

  See also [R], [Area Under The Curve]

-## Receptance Weighted Key Value Model
+## Receptance Weighted Key Value (RWKV) Model
-## RWKV Model

  ~ a [RNN] with GPT-level LLM performance, and can also be directly trained like a GPT transformer (parallelizable). <!> Pronounced RwaKuv <!>

  <!> Is attention all you need? <!> This model and the [mamba model] disagree!
 The RNN fight back!

- [Transformers] have revolutionized almost all [natural language processing (NLP)][NLP] tasks but suffer from memory and computational complexity that scales quadratically with sequence length.
-In contrast, [recurrent neural networks (RNNs)][RNN] exhibit linear scaling in memory and computational requirements but struggle to match the same performance as [Transformers] due to limitations in parallelization and scalability.
+ [Transformers] have revolutionized almost all [Natural Language Processing (NLP)] tasks but suffer from memory and computational complexity that scales quadratically with sequence length.
+In contrast, [recurrent neural networks (RNNs)] exhibit linear scaling in memory and computational requirements but struggle to match the same performance as [Transformers] due to limitations in parallelization and scalability.
 We propose a novel model architecture, Receptance Weighted Key Value (RWKV), that combines the efficient parallelizable training of transformers with the efficient inference of RNNs.

  Our approach leverages a linear attention mechanism and allows us to formulate the model as either a Transformer or an RNN, thus parallelizing computations during training and maintains constant computational and memory complexity during inference.
 We scale our models as large as 14 billion parameters, by far the largest dense [RNN] ever trained, and find RWKV performs on par with similarly sized [Transformers], suggesting future work can leverage this architecture to create more efficient models.
 This work presents a significant step towards reconciling trade-offs between computational efficiency and model performance in sequence processing tasks.